 5 Steps to Switch Your Natural Gas Provider

-2. Compare Natural Gas Rates and Plan Types
+2. Compare Natural Gas Rates and Plan Types in Your Zip Code

-3. Evaluate Green Natural Gas Options
+3. Evaluate Environmentally Mindful Green Natural Gas Options

-5. Let Your New Provider Handle the Cancellation
+5. Let Your New Provider Handle the Cancellation Behind the Scenes

-What Happens to Your Bill After You Switch?
+What Happens After You Change Gas Providers?

 Frequently Asked Questions About Switching Natural Gas Providers